HOW PRISON CHANGE PEOPLE

 For many, if they are going to cope, confined to that environment, they have no option but to change and adapt.
 What happens when they come home?

-Leaving prison isn’t as simple as walking out the back gate and returning to the life you had before.
-For many, jobs have been lost, relationships have been harmed, and living situations have changed.
-You may not have a social network, financial support, insurance, or the resources needed to secure a job, find a home, meet with a therapist, or reconnect with the community.
+Leaving prison is far more complex than simply walking out the gates and returning to your previous life.
+Many find that their jobs are gone, relationships have been strained or broken, and their living situations have drastically changed.
+You might lack a social network, financial support, insurance, and the resources needed to secure employment, find housing, access therapy, or reconnect with your community.

-When released from prison, system-impacted citizens face numerous psychological challenges, including stigma, discrimination, isolation, and instability.
-This can lead to devastating outcomes, like failed relationships, homelessness, substance abuse, recidivism, overdose, and suicide.
+Upon release, system-impacted individuals often face significant psychological challenges, including stigma, discrimination, isolation, and instability.
+These challenges can lead to serious consequences, such as broken relationships, homelessness, substance abuse, recidivism, overdose, and even suicide.

-No matter your situation, adjusting to life after prison is difficult and requires ongoing support.
+Regardless of your circumstances, transitioning to life after prison is challenging and demands continuous support.

-Policy changes, criminal justice reform, and reentry programs must be established to ensure that recently released system-impacted citizens stay out of prison and are mentally healthy while ensuring they access the services they need.
+Policy changes, criminal justice reform, and reentry programs are essential to helping recently released individuals stay out of prison and maintain their mental health, while also ensuring they have access to the necessary services.

-Transitioning from prison to rehabilitation will require an ongoing change at the national, state, and local levels.
-While many service providers offer housing, work-release programs, and case management at halfway houses at the national, state, and local levels, the healthcare and prison systems need to work more closely to support system-impacted citizens.
-Compared to many other countries, our prison system is more punitive and less focused on mental health or rehabilitation.
+The shift from incarceration to rehabilitation requires continuous effort at the national, state, and local levels.
+Although many service providers already offer housing, work-release programs, and case management in halfway houses, there is a need for closer collaboration between the healthcare and prison systems to better support those affected by incarceration.
+Unlike many other countries, our prison system tends to be more punitive and less focused on mental health and rehabilitation.

 A Word From The Founder Of Wife After Prison

-Without legislative changes, federal programs, or criminal justice interventions, thousands of individuals are released yearly without proper care.
-This exacerbates existing mental health problems, raises the rate of recidivism, and puts many system-impacted citizens in harm’s way.
+Without legislative reform, federal initiatives, or criminal justice interventions, countless individuals are released each year without the proper care they need.
+This neglect worsens existing mental health issues, increases the likelihood of recidivism, and places many system-impacted citizens at significant risk.

-If you or a loved one are struggling with mental health, substance abuse, or experiencing suicidal ideation after being released from prison, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357 for information on support and treatment facilities in your area.
+If you or someone you know is struggling with mental health, substance abuse, or suicidal thoughts after being released from prison, reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357 for information on available support and treatment options in your area.

 Reentry won’t be easy, but you can thrive outside of prison.
 Don’t be afraid to ask for support, whether seeking professional health or support groups.
 Utilize social services in your area and take full advantage of halfway houses, rehabilitation services, and job training classes, among other programs.
 Whatever you do, don’t isolate yourself.
 There can be no rehabilitation without socialization.
 Welcome home!